Glossary: All the vocabulary of Crypto!

 - Long: Being in a buy position, the reverse of Short.
 Here, we are betting that the price of the asset will increase.

-- Lower High (LH): A higher, lower than the previous one.
+- Lower High (LH): A high, lower than the previous one.

-- Lower Low (LL): A lower, lower than the previous one.
+- Lower Low (LL): A low, lower than the previous one.

 - MACD: “Moving Average Convergence Divergence”.
 This is a technical indicator for determining trend changes.
 MACD is the difference between two exponential moving averages of different time periods (usually 12 and 26 days).
 MACDs are useful when crossed with its signal line, to determine a buy or sell signal.